CamilleLAR/foo-D-ies-project/README.md

 * Search and Filters: The Spoonacular API's search capabilities enable users to search for specific recipes or ingredients based on keywords.
 Filters such as dietary restrictions, meal types, and more help users find suitable options.

-* Recipe Recommendations: By analyzing user preferences and behavior, BusyBytes can provide recipe recommendations and suggestions using the Spoonacular API's data.
+* Recipe Recommendations: By analysing user preferences and behaviour, BusyBytes can provide recipe recommendations and suggestions using the Spoonacular API's data.

   **Accessing the Spoonacular API**

 To access the Spoonacular API, you'll need to sign up for an API key from their official website.
 The API key acts as an authentication token, allowing your app to communicate with the Spoonacular servers and retrieve the data you need.